iDLEWINK/fso-part0/exer4.md

     server-->>browser: HTTP 302 Found - Location: /exampleapp/notes
     deactivate server

     Note right of browser: The retrieved location is set as "/exampleapp/notes".
-The browser is to GET the HTML document from this link.
+The browser is to redirect/GET the HTML document from this link.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server